moosemoose22/Timeline/regions.md

 For Spain, the cities had numbers attached to them.
 You can remove them by running [rawdata/ine/getSpainIne.py](rawdata/ine/getSpainIne.py).
 We then got lat/long data from google for the extra cities by running and [rawdata/ine/getDataGoogle.py](rawdata/ine/getDataGoogle.py).
 The result was saved as [rawdata/ine/outputNewSpainIneWithLatLng.csv](rawdata/ine/outputNewSpainIneWithLatLng.csv).
 [rawdata/ine/outputNewSpainIneWithLatLng.csv](rawdata/ine/outputNewSpainIneWithLatLng.csv) had a bunch of English names in them.
 I did some manual corrections to them with search/replace.
+You can see what conversions we did by looking at [rawdata/ine/fixRegionNames.py](rawdata/ine/fixRegionNames.py).
+You could modify that file to do the convers for you.

 ##### Post-processing and converting to topojson for France/Spain
 At this point, we need to add a column for city text direction override.
 This means that we can manually set whether a city name is on the left of its dot or the right.
 We ran [rawdata/addCityNameLoc.py](rawdata/addCityNameLoc.py) to add "default" to the end of the data.

-[comment]: <> (Note that for Spain, we needed to convert some of the region names from English/non local-language names to the local-language name for the region.)
-[comment]: <> (We did that in [rawdata/ine/fixRegionNames.py](rawdata/ine/fixRegionNames.py).)

 We had all the data converted from a csv on http://www.convertcsv.com.
 I named the output [individuals/allfrance.geo.json](individuals/allfrance.geo.json) and [individuals/allspain.geo.json](individuals/allspain.geo.json).

+##### Making individual per-region topojson files
 We need to break this large file up into the individual population geojson files per region.
 We did this by running [individuals/makeFranceIndividuals.py](individuals/makeFranceIndividuals.py) and [individuals/makeSpainIndividuals.py](individuals/makeSpainIndividuals.py).